General Information & Policies

 FHSAA Coaches Pass - Gate 16 (south side)

-The general public will call, located at Gate 1, will open at 9 a.m. on game days and remain open through halftime.
-Ticket sales windows located between gates 12 & 13 will open three hours prior to kickoff and remain open through halftime.
+The general public will call, located between Gates 18 and 1, will open at 9 a.m. on game days and remain open through halftime.
 All other will call locations will open 90 minutes prior to kickoff and remain open through halftime.
 Picture identification is required to pick up tickets at will call.